4 Channel Amplifiers For Cars

 7. Kicker CXA300

-This A/B class amp speaker is a bit on the bulky side which makes its placement difficult.
+This A/B class amp speaker is a bit on the bulky side, which makes its placement difficult.
 The Kicker CXA300 makes up for this with its 95 dB SNR guaranteeing a smooth listening experience.
-Highly sensitive to legacy head units, it is compatible with most vehicle brands.
+It is highly sensitive to legacy head units and compatible with most vehicle brands.

 Features